marcopaz/pyjo/README.md

 * `ListField` for fields containing a list of elements
 * `RegexField` for fields containing a string that matches a given regex
 * `RangeField` for fields containing a int with optional minimum/maximum value
-* `DatetimeField` for fields containing a datetime
+* `DatetimeField` for fields containing a UTC datetime